devops-ontap/cisco-fso-labs/Docs/Instructor/Instructor-Lab-Setup.md

 Create new branches with the AZ Name.
 =======================================
-The following AZs are reserved and will NOT be used for the labs: us-east-1a us-east-1b us-east-2a
+The us-east-1 region and all AZs are reserved for the lab infra

 There is a directory in the git repo called "lab_vars" There is a directory for each az that is available to use for the student labs.